con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 That I may reach complete awakening
 According to the Net of Illusion;[^7-1] (7)

-[^7-1]: The Net of Illusion can be understood as a proper name referring to the *Māyājālatantra* and the tantric system presented therein.
+[^7-1]: "The Net of Illusion" can be understood as a proper name referring to the *Māyājālatantra* and the tantric system presented therein.
 Various esoteric and non-esoteric glosses of this name are possible: for example, Vimalamitra states that the word hints at the unity of a special form of insight and means.

-* 7: Tib. perhaps gives the sense of 'O omnipresent lord, allow me to attain'.
-Sanskrit, more literally, reads, '[teach me] how to become one attains the awakening'.
+* 7d: Tib. perhaps gives the sense of 'O omnipresent lord, allow me to attain'.
+Sanskrit, more literally, reads, '[teach me] how I become one who attains the awakening...'.

 > ajñānapaṅkamagnānāṃ kleśavyākulacetasām |